Lee15946/AWSInAction/Developer/AWS Monitoring, Troubleshooting &Audit.md

 ### CloudWatch Custom Metrics

-- Possiblity to define and send your own custom metrics to CloudWatch
+- Possibility to define and send your own custom metrics to CloudWatch
 - Example: memory (RAM) usage, disk space, number of logged in users...
-- Use API call `PutMetricData`
+- Use API call `PutMetricData
 - Ability to use dimensions (attributes) to segment metrics
     - Instance.id
     - Environment.name